akr3ch/CheatSheet/README.md

 ```
 ------------------------------------------------------------------------------------------------------------
 # Server Side Template Injection (SSTI) to RCE

-* At first check if the app is build in Python.
-* Try this, everywhere the app is taking input from the user.
+* Try this, everywhere the app is taking input from the user and reflecting the output.

 ```python
 {{7*7}}